also available in 2018

 Combinatorics is the core subject of discrete mathematics which refers to the study of mathematical structures that are discrete in nature rather than continuous (for example graphs, lattices, designs and codes).
 While combinatorics is a huge subject - with many important connections to other areas of modern mathematics - it is a very accessible one.

-In this module you’ll be introduced to the fundamental topics of combinatorial enumeration (sophisticated counting methods), graph theory (graphs, networks and algorithms), and combinatorial design theory (Latin squares and block designs).
-You’ll also explore important practical applications of the results and methods.
+In this module, students will be introduced to the fundamental topics of combinatorial enumeration (sophisticated counting methods), graph theory (graphs, networks and algorithms) and combinatorial design theory (Latin squares and block designs).
+They will also explore important practical applications of the results and methods.

-This module considers questions relating to linear ordinary differential equations.
-While explicit solutions can only be found for special types of equations, some of the ideas of real analysis allow us to answer questions about the existence and uniqueness of solutions to more general equations as well as allowing us to study certain properties of these solutions.
+While explicit solutions can only be found for special types of equations, some of the ideas of real analysis allow us to answer questions about the existence and uniqueness of solutions to more general equations, as well as allowing us to study certain properties of these solutions.

-This module gives you a solid foundation in the basics of algebraic geometry.
-You’ll explore how curves can be described by algebraic equations, and learn how to understand and use abstract groups in dealing with geometrical objects (curves).
+Students will be given a solid foundation in the basicsof algebraic geometry.
+They will explore how curves can be described by algebraic equations, and learn how to use abstract groups in dealing with geometrical objects (curves).
 The module will present applications and results of the theory of elliptic curves and provide a useful link between concepts from algebra and geometry.

-You’ll also gain an understanding of the notions and the main results pertaining to elliptic curves, and the way that algebra and geometry are linked via polynomial equations.
-Finally you’ll learn to perform algebraic computations with elliptic curves.
+Students will also gain an understanding of the notions and the main results pertaining to elliptic curves, and the way that algebra and geometry are linked via polynomial equations.
+Finally, they will learn to perform algebraic computations with elliptic curves.

-This module is an introduction to smooth curves and surfaces in three-dimensional space.
-You’ll encounter various geometrical properties of these objects, such as length, area, torsion and curvature, and will have the opportunity to explore the meaning of these quantities.
-You’ll use a variety of examples to calculate their values, and will use them to apply techniques from calculus and linear algebra.
+The topic of smooth curves and surfaces in three-dimensional space is introduced.
+The various geometrical properties of these objects, such as length, area, torsion and curvature, will be explored and students will have the opportunity to discover the meaning of these quantities.
+They will then use a variety of examples to calculate these values, and will use those values to apply techniques from calculus and linear algebra.

-In this module you’ll examine the notion of a norm, which introduces a generalized notion of ‘distance’ to the purely algebraic setting of vector spaces.
-You’ll learn several quite natural ways to do this, both for vectors of any dimension and for functions.
-You’ll then focus on the more special notion of an inner product which generalizes angles at the same time as distances.
+Students will examine the notion of a norm, which introduces a generalised notion of ‘distance’ to the purely algebraic setting of vector spaces.
+They will learn several quite natural ways to do this, both for vectors of any dimension and for functions.
+Focus will then be on the more special notion of an inner product which generalises angles at the same time as distances.

-Once we’ve established these concepts, you’ll have the opportunity to study geometrical ideas like orthogonality, which can be seen to apply to much more general spaces than Euclidean spaces of three (or even n) dimensions, notably to infinite dimensional spaces of functions.
-For example, Hilbert space theory shows how Fourier series are really another case of expressing an element in terms of a basis, and how you can use orthogonality to find best approximations to a given function by functions of a prescribed type.
-Finally, you’ll look at some of the main results of linear algebra, which generalize very nicely to linear operators between Hilbert spaces.
+Once these concepts have been established, students will have the opportunity to study geometrical ideas like orthogonality, which can be seen to apply to much more general spaces than Euclidean spaces of three (or even n) dimensions, notably to infinite dimensional spaces of functions.
+For example, Hilbert space theory shows how Fourier series are really another case of expressing an element in terms of a basis, and how people can use orthogonality to find best approximations to a given function by functions of a prescribed type.
+Finally, students will look at some of the main results of linear algebra, which generalise very nicely to linear operators between Hilbert spaces.

 Introducing the Lebesgue integral for functions on the real line, this module features a classical approach to the construction of Lebesgue measure on the line and to the definition of the integral.
 The bounded convergence theorem is used to prove the monotone and dominated convergence theorems, and the results are illustrated in classical convergence problems including Fourier integrals.